Current through Reg. 49, No. 52; December 27, 2024

 following records/documents at each site at the time intervals specified and

-make available to the agency for inspection.
+make them available to the department for inspection.

 (1) Time requirements for record keeping.
 The